ATX24/JARVIS/README.md

 ## To Do:
 - [x] Add a custom CSV agent to use as a tool to work with the Strava API.
 Should be able to analyze run data (find outliers, create summaries, etc.)
+- [ ] Add Notion and Microsoft Office Tools
 - [ ] Improved memory solution using a vector database to store embeddings
 - [ ] Use the new Llama-2 model to eliminate the need for the OpenAI API (in progress)
 - [ ] Build a tool that hosts a BabyAGI agent (with the Llama-2 model) for more complex tasks